TheJorgeSchmidt/oysters/README.md

 ## The analysis is meant to:
  - 1. describe historical trends (volume and pricing) in U.S. landings of fresh oysters (eastern and pacific);
- - 2. describe historical trends (volume and pricing) in Florida landings of fresh oysters on its east and west coasts; and
+ - 2. describe historical trends (volume and pricing) in Florida landings of fresh oysters on its east and west coasts;
+ - 3. [imports] and
- - 3. analyze historical inflation-adjusted pricing.
+ - 4. analyze historical inflation-adjusted pricing.

 # About the data